DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/EarthworkTool/EW-Calculations.md

 - **Cut Volume** - Total volume of material to be removed
 - **Fill Volume** - Total volume of material to be added
 - **Net Volume** - Difference between cut and fill
-- **Unit Display** - Results shown in selected units (m³, yd³, ft³, acre-ft)

-> **GIF Placeholder:** Demonstrate calculation results display

 ## Region Calculations

-The Earthwork Tool provides region-based volume calculations with defined boundaries for precise earthwork analysis in specific project areas.
+The Earthwork Tool provides region-based volume calculations with defined boundaries for region defined earthwork calculation in specific project areas.

 ### Overview

 Region calculations allow you to:
 - Calculate volumes for specific areas using defined boundaries
-- Support multiple regions for phased construction
-- Maintain hierarchical relationships with automatic totals
-- Configure topsoil stripping per region
+- Configure subgrade base layer per defined region

-> **GIF Placeholder:** Show overview of region calculations capabilities

-### Region Volume Surfaces

-#### Creating Region Calculations

-1. **Access Region Feature**
-   - Click "Add Region Volume Surfaces" in the main UI
-   - Select defined regions for calculation boundaries
-   - Configure surfaces for each region

-2. **Region Selection**
-   - Choose closed regions that define calculation boundaries
-   - Ensure regions are properly closed and valid
-   - Select appropriate regions for your analysis

-> **GIF Placeholder:** Demonstrate creating region calculations

-#### Multiple Region Support

-Support for multiple regions:

-- **Individual Regions** - Calculate volumes for each region separately
-- **Phased Construction** - Support construction phasing with multiple regions
-- **Region Organization** - Organize regions logically for project needs
-- **Hierarchical Results** - Maintain parent-child relationships

-> **GIF Placeholder:** Show multiple region support

-#### Hierarchical Calculations

-- **Child Elements** - Individual region calculations
-- **Parent Totals** - Sum of all child elements within a region
-- **Grand Totals** - Sum of full volume surface and all region volume surfaces
-- **Total Updates** - Totals update automatically when calculations are executed
+- Define hierarchical parent-child groups with partial total calculation

-### Parent-Child Region Workflow
+### Region Workflow

 The region workflow combines parent and child regions to create a hierarchical calculation system where parent regions group multiple child regions and provide child group totals.